lovive/jekyll-clean/_posts/2017-07-20-note-python-general-plot.md

 ---
 layout: post
-title: "Some basic introduction to pandas and an example to set the parameter in a figure ploted by matplotlib in python"
+title: "Some basic introduction to pandas and an example in python"
 date: 2017-07-21 22:28:06 -602
 comments: true
 ---